f5vmr/svxlinkbuilder/README.md

 <h1>Menu build for Raspberry Pi - Repeater or Hotspot node.
 EchoLink MetarInfo and SVXReflector Options</h1>
 <h2> Pour l'instruction en Français, MELIRE.md.
 Para instrucción en español LÉAME.md.</h2>
 <h3>This SVXLink build presently contains a connection only to the <b>svxportal-uk (SvxReflector)</b> only .
 If this changes then so will this introduction.</p>
-<p>The connection to the svxreflector provided connectivity using pseudo-talkgroups to other nodes and repeaters on the network. for more information select this link http://svxportal-uk.ddns.net:81.</p>
+<p>The connection to the svxreflector provides connectivity using pseudo-talkgroups to other nodes and repeaters on the network. for more information select this link http://svxportal-uk.ddns.net:81.</p>
 <b>Your First Steps</b>
 <p>The Requirements: A Raspberry Pi of any mark, a USB Soundcard, and an interface card (or a modified USB Soundcard and no interface).
 One or two transceivers.
 An experience with Shell Commands will help, but is not essential.</p>
-<p>If your are suitably experienced, you will be able to modify the installation once it is complete.
+<p>If you are suitably experienced, you will be able to modify the installation once it is complete.
 But this system will provide you with a working system, and you can then modify it to your own needs.</p>
 <p>There are very few other raspberry images that work succesfully for this type of build, where there is a potential for using the application in several directions.</p>
 <p>Whilst this in itself is not an image, it will take the hard work out of the physical compilation, although it may leave you a little work to do, if you need to change your immediate specification.</p>
 <h2>Always use Raspberry OS Bookworm Lite (Debian 12) 32 Bit then you won't go wrong.</h2>